 - Tickets for the tours may be purchased at our Welcome Center inside the entrance from Copley Square.

 A quick online search will reveal countless walking tours in Boston… there is a walking tour for whatever your interests are… history, art, food, gardens, shopping and more.
 The City of Boston has recommendations for several walking tours to begin your search.

 Boston Bikes is part of the city of Boston’s vision for a vibrant and healthy city that benefits all its citizens.
 It seeks to make Boston a world-class bicycling city by creating safe and inviting conditions for all residents and visitors.
 Boston Bikes focuses on improvements in all six universal bike planning areas: Equity, Engineering, Enforcement, Education, Encouragement, and Evaluation.
 Download bike maps and information about bike sharing.

-If you are interested in high-quality bike rentals as well as guided tours on bikes for exploring the city to nimble road machines to rough-and-tumble mountain bikes, Urban Adventure Tour, Boston’s downtown bike shop, has something for everyone (tandems if you have two!).
+If you are interested in high-quality bike rentals as well as guided tours on bikes for exploring the city, from nimble road machines to rough-and-tumble mountain bikes, Urban Adventure Tour, Boston’s downtown bike shop, has something for everyone (tandems if you have two!).

 While Boston has a wonderful mass transit system (Massachusetts Bay Transportation Authority), Upper Deck Tours is a great way to get around the city and enjoy a narrated guide from the second level.
 While other trolley tours bring you through the city – and into traffic – Upper Deck trolleys are custom built to allow you to see above the traffic to the true sites and history of Boston!

 Boston Upper Deck Trolley Tours’ custom built luxury high-riding trolleys feature comfortable seating, a smooth ride, and great views of your Boston tour from elevated seating platforms – just some of the reasons TripAdvisor rates them 92% thumbs up!